 Chamonix Skiing Conditions

-Even with 5 ski resorts nestled in the Chamonix Valley, most skiing and snowboarding is off-piste.
+Even with five ski resorts nestled in the Valley, most Chamonix skiing and snowboarding is off-piste.
 So if you’ve got the skills and experience to tackle this daunting landscape and visit when the conditions are reasonable, you have to head off-piste.